NicoZenith/PAD/README.md

 python linear_classif.py --dataset 'cifar10' --niterC 20  --outf 'model_wnr' --nz 256
 ```

-Classification accuracy can be computed at each epoch by running the following command in a job file:
+Classification accuracy can be computed at each epoch by running the following command in a batch script:
 ```
 dset='cifar10'
 folder='model_wnr'